 - Depression of the respiratory system

-Because opioids are so addictive, many patients who have been prescribed opioid medication by their doctor can develop a tolerance for it and even become dependent upon them.
+Because opioids are so addictive, many patients who have been prescribed an opioid medication by their doctor can develop a tolerance for it and even become dependent upon them.
 Patients require higher doses in order to achieve the same effects, and then can develop symptoms of withdrawal when they stop using the opioids.
 Many also use opioids recreationally for their euphoric effects.
 The CDC has confirmed a spike in emergency room visits for recreational use of opioid prescription drugs, which has more than doubled between 2004 and 2008.

 Rates of Opioid Addiction:

 - 21 to 29 percent of people prescribed opioids end up abusing them